pchapin/tutorialada/README.md

 start VS Code on that sample with the environment configured appropriately.

 The samples are intended to complement the tutorial by demonstrating Ada in a more realistic context than found in typical tutorial examples.
-The samples are choosen to showcase some aspect of Ada or some popular Ada library.
+The samples are chosen to showcase some aspect of Ada or some popular Ada library.
 They are written in an educational style, meaning they contain more documentation about Ada itself than one typically finds in production code.
 The samples are wildly variable in terms of their complexity, scope, and degree of completeness.